 While there isn’t anything automated in Tabletop Simulator, you can setup turns to help guide certain games.

-Just click on Host -> Turns to bring up the Turns menu.
+Just click on Options -> Turns to bring up the Turns menu.

 Turns: When you are ready to set turns, just check this box and the turns will begin.
 When it is someone’s turn, they will hear a noise and an “End Turn” box will show up at the top of their screen.
 Others can see whose turn it is by noting the green star next to their name.
 If the player is taking too long or forgets to end their turn, the host can move turns along by clicking the green star.